 Many of the UK’s data centres are located in the south-east of England, where there has historically been relatively easy access to high-voltage energy infrastructure from existing networks.
-Having enough capacity on the local electricity network to support the day-to-day running requirements and other energy-intensive requirements, such as air-conditioning and cooling, is a key factor in data centre location.
+Securing sufficient extra capacity from the local electricity network, to support the day-to-day running requirements and other energy-intensive requirements, such as air-conditioning and cooling, is a key factor in data centre location.
 Other important factors include having enough physical space and nearby connectivity to data networks and other utilities.

 At UK Power Networks Services, we understand the requirements for these connections and the time and expertise needed to design and build them.
 Current supply chain headaches can result in long lead times for equipment, and detailed knowledge of the market, equipment required, and experience in high-voltage design and build connections projects is essential for any data centre project.

-Due to global supply, in some instances equipment, such as 132kV switchboards and transformers, can take anywhere between 12 to 18 months to purchase once a detailed design is agreed.
+Projects also have to factor in order times for new equipment to be manufactured such as 132kV switchboards and transformers, after a detailed design is agreed.
 The challenge for new data centres is to understand exactly what equipment will be needed to fulfil the capacity requirements of the site, knowing the market and what is currently available, then engaging in procurement activities early to meet the project’s timeline.

 Maintaining a resilient energy supply